rahul-rathore786/duck-hack-project/README.md

 ## Submission Information

-Submitted to the Hedera Hello Future: Origins Hackathon 2025
+Submitted to the Duck-chain AI Hackathon 2025

 <!-- make a biullet list -->